Pathological (mathematics): In analysis

 Since Poincaré, nowhere differentiable functions have been shown to appear in basic physical and biological processes such as Brownian motion and in applications such as the Black-Scholes model in finance.

 Counterexamples in Analysis is a whole book of such counterexamples.

+Another example of pathological function is Du-Bois Reymond continuous function, that can't be represented as a Fourier series.

 In topology

 One famous counterexample in topology is the Alexander horned sphere, showing that topologically embedding the sphere S2 in R3 may fail to separate the space cleanly.
 As a counterexample, it motivated mathematicians to define the tameness property, which suppresses the kind of wild behavior exhibited by the horned sphere, wild knot, and other similar examples.

 Like many other pathologies, the horned sphere in a sense plays on infinitely fine, recursively generated structure, which in the limit violates ordinary intuition.
 In this case, the topology of an ever-descending chain of interlocking loops of continuous pieces of the sphere in the limit fully reflects that of the common sphere, and one would expect the outside of it, after an embedding, to work the same.
 Yet it does not: it fails to be simply connected.

 For the underlying theory, see Jordan–Schönflies theorem.

 Counterexamples in Topology is a whole book of such counterexamples.